ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX
 ```
 where the "XXXX" represent the indices of the atoms of that atom selection.
 If any index has fewer than four digits, it has to be right-justified by adding extra spaces (not tabs).
-We need to create two atom selections, one containing the indices of all the C-alpha carbons (contained in the file alpha_carbons_indices.dat), and one containing the indices of all the active-site C-alpha atoms (contained in the file active_site_atoms_indices.dat).
+We need to create a file that has two atom selections, one containing the indices of all the C-alpha carbons (contained in the file alpha_carbons_indices.ndx), and one containing the indices of all the active-site C-alpha atoms (contained in the file active_site.ndx).
 An example file looks like:

 ```
 [ C-alpha ]